King's Lynn South

-Hi and welcome to Norfolks Disused Railways coverage from the M&gn line between King's Lynn South and Fakenham West with the stations and various bridges along this old disused line
+Hi, and welcome to Norfolks Disused Railways coverage from the M&gn line between King's Lynn South and Fakenham West with all the stations and various remains of this old railway left along this old railway line.

-Also Kings Lynn had a docks branch line and also Harbour junction at Kings Lynn that the M&gn trains from all over the surrounding country could gain access to King's Lynn docks via this Junction.
+Also, Kings Lynn had the docks branch line and the Harbour junction at Kings Lynn that the M&gn trains from all over the surrounding country could access the docks via this Junction.

-Hunstanton had regular through trains from London and also had regular holiday and tourist trains from the M&gn railway that ran summer special trains through to the coastal resort of Hunstanton that closed in 1969.
+Hunstanton had regular through trains from London via the Fenline and traditional holiday and tourist trains from the M&gn railway that ran summer special trains via South Lynn through to the coastal resort of Hunstanton that closed in 1969.

-Its said that part of the reason the Hunstanton Line closed was not due to Beeching Cuts the line was Recommended to stay open from Dr Beeching but when the M&gn closed the through trains to Hunstanton stopped affecting the profits made on this old closed line.
+It said that part of the reason the Hunstanton Line closed was not due to Beeching Cuts.
+The line was Recommended to stay open from Dr Beeching, but when the M&gn closed, the through trains to Hunstanton stopped affecting the profits made on this old closed line.

 The Line from Kings's Lynn south came from Sutton Bridge in Lincolnshire.

-The M&gn in-between Sheringham and Holt is still in use as the North Norfolk Preserved Railway.
+The M&gn in-between Sheringham and Holt is still used as the North Norfolk Preserved Railway.

-The station at Sheringham is the original station as is the Station at Weybourne.
+The station at Sheringham is the original station, like the Station at Weybourne.

-On 12 August 1880 the Lynn and Fakenham got approval to extend to Norwich via Melton Constable.
+On 12 August 1880, Lynn and Fakenham approved extending to Norwich via Melton Constable.

-The Station in Norwich was Called Norwich City and was sadly destroyed in World war 2 in 1942 and to this day some of the station remains as part of the Marriotts Way walk covered here
+The Station in Norwich was Called Norwich City and was sadly destroyed in World war 2 in 1942, and to this day, some of the stations remain as part of the Marriotts Way walk covered here.

 The Stations covered on this Page Start in Norfolk at